O’Neill ends no-hit bid, Cardinals rally past Pirates 5-4

 TRAINER’S ROOM

-Cardinals: Molina (bruised left wrist) left the game after seven innings.
-He was hit by a bat in the left wrist Tuesday on a catcher’s interference call and was struck again in what looked to be a similar spot by Harlieb’s fastball. … RHP Giovanny Gallegos (strained right groin) could be activated Monday for the opener of a three-game home series against Kansas City.
+Cardinals: Molina (bruised left wrist) left the game after seven innings but X-rays were negative.
+He was hit by a bat in the left wrist Tuesday on a catcher’s interference call and was struck again in the same spot by Harlieb’s fastball. … RHP Giovanny Gallegos (strained right groin) could be activated Monday for the opener of a three-game home series against Kansas City.
 He had a bullpen session and took fielding practice prior to the game. … RF Dexter Fowler (non-injury reason) could also return early next week. … A final decision has not been made on who will take the rotation spot of RHP Dakota Hudson (right elbow tightness).
 LHP Austin Gomber would be in line to pitch Tuesday.

-Pirates: SS Kevin Newman was helped off the field after being hit in the lower left leg in the ninth inning by Cabrera.
+Pirates: SS Kevin Newman was helped off the field after being hit in the left knee in the ninth inning by Cabrera.
+Newman had X-rays but the results weren’t immediately available.

 UP NEXT